-Guidance notes and templates, for Education Scotland staff undertaking bespoke procurement requirements with a value of up to £20,000, can be downloaded from the Education Scotland Saltire Procurement pages.
-To note, ePC card guidance is on the Education Scotland Saltire Finance pages.
+Guidance notes and templates, for Education Scotland staff undertaking bespoke procurement requirements with a value of up to £10,000, can be downloaded from the Education Scotland Procurement SharePoint page.
+To note, ePC car guidance is on the Finance SharePoint page.

-Procurement roles/responsibilities and 4 Compliance
+4. Procurement roles/responsibilities and Compliance

-Delegated purchasing authority (DPA)
+4.1 Delegated purchasing authority (DPA)